matthieugomez/topdecompose/README.md

 The syntax is
 ```
-decompose [varname], top(indicatorvariable)
+decompose [varname] [, top(indicatorvariable)]
 ```
 where
 - `varname` is the variable to decompose
 - `indicatorvariable` is a dummy variable indicating whether the observation belongs to the top percentile.
+When not specified, the decomposition is done for the top 100%.

 # References